ThomasPepperz/Using-ML-To-Detect-Bias-in-Criminal-Sentencing-Data/README.md

                  "Biracial"] = "Mixed Race"
 ```

 Next, `race` is transformed into a factored variable, and tabulations of the number of observations for each category are printed out to the console.
+Additionally, percentages the total number of observations are calculated for each racial categories that seem particularly low after examining the table output.

 ```
 # Transform `race` into a factor